 Over 20 years ago, Upwardly Global's founder noticed the distinctive obstacles those with immigrant backgrounds face in obtaining skill-aligned employment.
-To date, Upwardly Global has worked with thousands of immigrants and refugees under 30 (as part of our career skills and training program, which has touched well over 20,000 to date of different ages), helping them find family-supporting jobs while filling persistent gaps in the professional U.S. workforce and building a country where everyone - including those with immigrant backgrounds - can fully contribute and thrive.
+TTo date, Upwardly Global has worked with thousands of immigrants and refugees under 30 through our career skills and training program, which has touched well over 20,000 people of different ages to date.
+As an organization, we endeavor to help them find family-supporting jobs while filling persistent gaps in the professional U.S. workforce, helping build a country where everyone - including those with immigrant backgrounds - push can fully contribute and thrive.

-But the work is far from over - more than two million immigrants and refugees are unemployed or under-employed in jobs that don't match their skill levels - with the odds of underemployment 54% higher for Black immigrants and 40% for Latinx immigrants.
+But the work is far from over, with the odds of unemployment 54% higher for Black immigrants and 40% for Latinx immigrants..
 Many U.S. industries, especially those with high demand for professional skills, have put up cultural barriers between "us" and "them" without thinking of the immense untapped potential of newcomers to contribute, innovate, and fill workforce gaps.

-"To be honest, [the hard part] is not documents, it's not interviews.
-It's to keep pushing.
+"To be honest,

+[the hard part] is not

+documents, it's not

+interviews.
+It's to keep

+pushing.
 To keep trying.
+To

-To never give up.
-When you move out of your country and you don't have your support system and everything is all new, it's really hard."
+never give up.
+When you

+move out of your country and

+you don't have your support

+system and everything is all

+new, it's really hard."